MaximeWack/R2b2/README.md

 Tested on i2b2 VM 1.7.08b

+All the steps up to and including **Create an admin user** are to be executed as root, **inside the VM**.
+The next steps can be carried with another user, as long as you provide the necessary credentials (primarily a database admin account)

 # Prerequisites

 Download and install the VM image from i2b2.org and run it inside VMWare.